 When you load a programming environment, the appropriate MPI module is loaded in

-should use the set of compiler wrappers (
+Compiling an MPI application is done using the set of compiler wrappers

-will automatically link codes with the MPI libraries.
+ftn).
+The wrappers will automatically link codes with the MPI

 If you are using a build system that uses a